okaiso-uc/waph-okaiso/labs/lab1/README.md

 ## Part I: The Web and HTTP Protocol

 ### Task 1  Familiar with the Wireshark tool and HTTP protocol
-Using The filters in Wireshark I was able to filter out only HTTP traffic.
-I initiated this traffic via an HTTP request from my browser.
+Using the filters in Wireshark I was able to filter out only HTTP traffic.
+I did this by starting capture on wire shark and sending an http request via my browser to "example.com".

 **Http Request**